-For more than 40 years, ASPEN has focused strategic efforts on reducing the incidence of malnutrition.
-We tackle this effort on two fronts—through educational support and resources to healthcare professionals, patients and caregivers, and through our advocacy work for malnutrition prevention and treatment.
+ASPEN focuses on reducing the incidence of malnutrition by providing educational support and resources to healthcare professionals and consumers, and through our advocacy work for malnutrition prevention and treatment.

 RESOURCES FOR HEALTHCARE PROFESSIONALS

-Busy professionals in any time zone and in any country will benefit these new, on-demand, educational short videos.
+Busy professionals in any time zone and in any country will benefit from these educational videos.

 Malnutrition Matters Slide Deck for Providers